ToluAdekore/ThreatDetectionLab/README.md

-# 🛡️ ThreatDetectionLab- Full SOC Topology
+# 🛡️ ThreatDetectionLab - Full Topology

 This repository documents the setup and configuration of a **Blue Team Home SOC Lab** built in **VMware** using **pfSense**, **Security Onion**, **Splunk**, and vulnerable machines (e.g., Metasploitable, DVWA, Ubuntu, etc.).